DavidGudovic/sudoku/README.md

     "000080079",
 )

-// Note: Candidates can also be serialized in the string representation using * (e.g., "5*67" means candidates 5, 6, and 7 are possible for that cell)
+// Note: Candidates can also be serialized in the string representation using * (e.g., "130*5*6*7..." means candidates 5, 6, and 7 are possible for the 3rd cell [0, 2])

 // Solve using brute force (backtracking) bruteForceSolver := solver.NewBruteForceSolver()